-I'm now going to present our address book example for the final time.
+I'm now going to present our address book example one more time.
 It's far from polished and is still command line based.
 You might like to add a GUI, remembering to refactor the code to separate function from presentation.
 (Later in the tutorial we will add a web interface too.)

 I won't explain every detail of the code, by now it should mostly be self evident if you read through it.
 I will however, highlight a few points in bold and discuss them at the end.